gerdemb/SQLiteChangesetSync/README.md

 - **Efficient Data Synchronization**: The use of changesets for recording database modifications allows for efficient data transfer when syncing, as only the changes are transmitted rather than the entire database.
 - **Flexible Data Synchronization**: An example of using a CloudKit database to sync changesets is included, but the package’s design allows for easy adaptation to different backend services for syncing.
 Like git commits, changesets are idepontent and have unique UUIDs making syncing them simple.
 - **Granular Change Tracking**: Similar to version control systems, this method offers detailed tracking of each modification, enabling precise control and understanding of database evolution over time.
 - **Flexible Conflict Resolution**: The git-like functionality (merge, pull, etc.) provides a structured way to handle conflicts that may arise when different instances of the database are modified independently.
+Applications can define their own conflict resolution logic with full access to the database at the state of conflict.
 - **Flexible Sync Timing**: Syncing of changeset data is independent of syncing of application data.
 Like git, pushing or fetching changeset data to or from the backend service does not effect the application data.
 Pushing and fetching could be scheduled with a timer or in response to notification events that new data is available to fetch.
 The application can later choose to apply the new changesets when desired.

 # Features